disfordave/stablewiki/README.md

 - `WIKI_COPYRIGHT_HOLDER`: The copyright holder for your wiki.
 - `WIKI_COPYRIGHT_HOLDER_URL`: The URL for the copyright holder.
 - `WIKI_DISABLE_MEDIA`: A boolean to enable or disable media uploads.
+- `WIKI_DISABLE_SIGNUP`: A boolean to enable or disable user signup.

 ## Important Notes